hellothomaas/slate/source/index.md

  - You receive or request messages including payment data via APIs from your partners or clients.
 For example, you receive transaction related data from Booking.com.
 [Learn about Extracting.](extract)
  - You collect payment data on a website.
 For instance, you have an Internet booking engine running on your website.
 [Learn about Payment Pages.](paymentpage)
  - You have a native mobile app (iOS or Android) and collect payment from customers.
 For instance, you give your clients the opportunity to book your product or service through a mobile app.
-[Learn about In-App Payment Libraries.](paymentlib)
+[Learn about Payment Libraries.](paymentlib)
  - You need to enter payment data into your system on behalf of your clients.
 For instance, you are a travel agency that works with a middle office system and want to avoid that employees get in contact with payment data.
 [Learn about Pay-by-Email.](paybyemail)